The Trust-Forum project

 User browser U logs in to his home site A while exchanging key with

-of the network prior to anything, that will provide him with the
+site of the network prior to anything, that will provide him with

-correct public key of A, by which he logs in to A and gives A his own
+the correct public key of A, by which he logs in to A and gives A

-public key.
-Then, for visiting site B, user U first gets from A the
+his own public key.
+Then, for visiting site B, user U first gets

-U expresses the will of connecting to B by an SSL request to A.
+expresses the will of connecting to B by an SSL request to A. A

-A generates a random number N, and gives it as a respond to this SSL request.
+generates a random number N, and gives it as a respond to this SSL

-This way, U has the privilege of knowing this number N.
+request.
+This way, U has the privilege of knowing this number N. He

-He includes the data of N and A in an SSL request of session opening
+includes the data of N and A in an SSL request of session opening to

-After this, the session of U in B is recognized by B as being of the
+session of U in B is recognized by B as being of the authentic U@A

 An equivalent "simple formulation" of the same idea